TASRobotics/RaidZero-Outreach-Swerve-Docs/source/Docs/Software/5-Teleop.rst

 .. code-block:: java
     :linenos:

-    // Creates a new instance of ManualDrive passing Swerve and Controller as parameters private final ManualDrive mManualDriveCommand = new ManualDrive(mSwerve, mController);
+    // Create new instance of ManualDrive, passing Swerve and Controller as parameters private final ManualDrive mManualDriveCommand = new ManualDrive(mSwerve, mController);

     public RobotContainer() {
         // Configure the button bindings
         configureButtonBindings();

-        //set ManualDrive to be executed when in manual control mSwerve.setDefaultCommand(mManualDriveCommand);
+        // set ManualDrive to be executed in teleop mSwerve.setDefaultCommand(mManualDriveCommand);
     }